Using Flaxseed Oil and

 Dietary fat intake and early age-related lens opacities.
 American Journal of Clinical Nutrition.
 April 2005.

 Flax.
 Alternative Field Crops Manual.
-Department of Agronomy, Soil Science and Agricultural Engineering, University of Wisconsin (Madison, WI) and Department of Agronomy and Plant Genetics, University of Minnesota (St. Paul, MN).
+Department of Agronomy, Soil Science and Agricultural Engineering, University of Wisconsin (Madison, WI) and Department of Agronomy and Plant Genetics, University of Minnesota (St. Paul, Minn.).
 November 1989.

 Essential fatty acids in health and chronic disease.
 American Journal of Clinical Nutrition, September 1999.